 In a class focusing on international finance we can focus on actors that operate across territorial borders, such as financial firms that lend money, process payments, facilitate the issuance of securities or derivative instruments or provide insurance.
-And, connected to these firms there are other firms that provide the plumbing for the international system (sometimes described as financial market infrastructures or FMIs): exchanges on which securities and other instruments are traded, and clearing houses that facilitate transactions.2 Or we could look at investors, borrowers and people who want to make payments to people in other countries.
+And, connected to these firms there are other firms that provide the plumbing for the international system (sometimes described as financial market infrastructures or FMIs): exchanges on which securities and other instruments are traded, and clearing houses that facilitate transactions.3 Or we could look at investors, borrowers and people who want to make payments to people in other countries.
+These various actors could be based in many different jurisdictions.
+Even one banking group may have subsidiaries or branches in different jurisdictions.
 We could focus on transactions, such as a cross-border loan or securities issuance or an initial coin offering.
 Often in law school classes we examine legal issues through the lens of decided cases.
 And in this class we will study some cases.
 But we will also study some policy/regulatory/enforcement documents that take different perspectives on the actors involved in international financial processes and transactions.